Laneway Festival: 2018

 New collaborations included I OH YOU's Block Party, David Moyle's Royal Moyle food extravaganza, and the debut of Luke Henery's (Violent Soho) latest exhibition, "Everybody Needs A Home".
 It was the largest line-up so far and featured Mac DeMarco, The Internet and POND, as well as the Australian debut of (Sandy) Alex G, Dream Wife, Shame, S U R V I V E and Slowdive.
 Triple J live broadcast the Adelaide event, with Ben & Liam mc'ing the event.

+The 2018 event in Singapore was the last one in the city.

 2019

-The 15th edition took place at a new Sydeney venue, Footscray Park.
+The 15th edition took place at a new Sydney venue, Footscray Park.
 Acts included Jorja Smith, Clairo, Denzel Curry and Rex Orange County.
 Gang of Youths closed out the festival in Fremantle.

 The festival also teamed up with Girls Rock! to empower the next generation of women and gender-diverse musicians.
 The inaugural Girls Rock! collaboration featured Alex Lahey, Alex the Astronaut, Courtney Barnett, Georgia Maq (Camp Cope) and Middle Kids, with the line-up varying across each location.